sminez/penrose/README.md

 manager.

 `Penrose` provides a set of traits and APIs for extending the minimal core library that is provided out of the box.
-By default you essentially get an event loop and a nice clean split between the "pure" state manipulation APIs for managing your windows and a "diff and render" layer that interacts with the X server.
+By default, you essentially get an event loop and a nice clean split between the "pure" state manipulation APIs for managing your windows and a "diff and render" layer that interacts with the X server.
 There are enough built-in pieces to show how everything works and then some more interesting